Morioka-Yutaka/sas_dataset_json/README.md

 ## %m_ndjson1_1_to_sas_stream
+### Contributor
+- Nakaya Ryo — contributed the %m_ndjson1_1_to_sas_stream
 ### Description:
   Imports a CDISC Dataset-JSON 1.1 NDJSON file into a SAS dataset while processing the data portion in chunks.
 The first physical line is treated as the Dataset-JSON metadata line.
-Each remaining physical line is treated
-  as one NDJSON data line.
+Each remaining physical line is treated as one NDJSON data line.

 ## Parameters:
 ~~~text